Xilinx/xacc/docs/training.md

 # Training

-This page presents a list of resources to get you started with the different Xilinx tools to carry out your research successfully.
+This page presents a list of resources to get you started with the different AMD tools to carry out your research successfully.

-- [Xilinx University Program Vitis Tutorial](https://xilinx.github.io/xup_compute_acceleration/) it is a really good place to start.
+- [AMD University Program Vitis Tutorial](https://xilinx.github.io/xup_compute_acceleration/) it is a really good place to start.
 It includes both video presentations and hands-on experience with Vitis.

-Xilinx also provides commercial training courses on a wide range of topics.
+AMD provides commercial training courses on a wide range of topics.
 Find the latest courses on the [Xilinx training webpage](https://www.xilinx.com/training/customer-training.html)

 ## Hands-on examples